yamerooo123/ResearchNBugBountyEncyclopedia/Researches/IODBC/Findings.md

 As you can see that, **iodbctest** called **libthread_db.so.1** and then printed out some string.
 Then the first breakpoint crashes in the 77th line in **./nptl/pthread_mutex_lock.c**.
 Since this is a binary without sourcecode which is why GDB couldnt find pthread_mutex_lock.c

-Inspecting memory and stack ( in the picture below is "stack".
-But before it becomes a stack, it was a buffer such as a string)
+Inspecting stack memoery ( in the picture below is "stack frame".
+But before it becomes a stack frame, it was a buffer such as a string)
 ```
 x/32x $sp
 ```